-What websites are blocked in China in 2018 (Updated November)?
-This is a question that gets asked a lot, particularly among people who are planning to travel or move to China.
+What websites are blocked in China in 2024 (January Update) This is a question that gets asked a lot, particularly among people who are planning to travel or move to China.
 It helps knowing what to expect, which is why I’d like to give you a comprehensive (and constantly updated) list of blocked websites in China.

-Everything changed in 2009, however.
-For some reason, the Chinese government began to feel threatened by the free access to information for its citizens, particularly social media platforms.
+For a number of different reasons, and due to a number of different incidents, the Chinese government began to feel threatened by the free access to information for its citizens, particularly with western social media platforms.

-In order to do any of these things, I am now forced to use a VPN (in my experience, ExpressVPN has been consistently reliable in China).
+In order to do any of these things, I am now forced to use a VPN (in my experience, ExpressVPN has been consistently reliable in China as has NordVPN).

-Index of Blocked Websites and Apps in China
+List of Blocked Websites and Apps in China 2024

 If you plan to do business, you need to understand which of your most used productivity tools are blocked in China.